 BMB/Ch 230.
 Macromolecular Structure Determination with Modern X-ray Crystallography Methods.
 12 units (2-4-6).
 For course description, see Biochemistry and Molecular Biophysics.

 Ch 250.
 Advanced Topics in Chemistry.
 3 units; third term.
 Content will vary from year to year; topics are chosen according to the interests of students and staff.
 Visiting faculty may present portions of this course.
 In Spring 2016 the class will be a seminar course in pharmaceutical chemistry with lectures by industrial researchers from both discovery (medicinal chemistry) and development (process chemistry) departments.
-Not offered 2018–19.
+Instructors: Stoltz, Reeves.

 Ch 251.
 Advanced Topics in Chemical Biology.
 9 units (3-0-6); second term.
 Prerequisites: or 146 or consent of the instructor.
-Content will vary from year to year; advanced topics in chemical biology are chosen according to the interests of students and staff.
-Visiting faculty may lead portions of this course.
-In Winter 2018, the seminar course will be interactive classroom learning covering both fundamental discoveries and applied technologies in nucleic acids and genome sciences.
-Not offered 2018–19.
+Advanced Topics in Chemical Biology.
+Hours and units to be arranged.
+Content will vary from year to year; topics are chosen according to the interests of students and staff.
+Not offered 2019–20.

 Ch 279.
 Rotations in Chemistry.
-9 units (1-6-2); first, second, third.
+Variable units as arranged with the advising faculty member; first, second, third terms.
 By arrangement with members of the faculty, properly qualified graduate students will have the opportunity to engage in a short-term research project culminating in a presentation to their peers enrolled in the course and participating laboratories.
 (Pass-Fail only).